List of She-Ra: Princess of Power and She-Ra and the Princesses of Power characters: She-Ra / Princess Adora

-She-Ra is introduced in the animated movie The Secret of the Sword as Force Captain Adora, who was an agent of the Evil Horde that rules the planet Etheria.
-She discovers that she is the long-lost twin sister of Prince Adam (AKA He-Man and the princess of Eternia, having been stolen by the Horde's leader, Hordak, as a baby.
-She is granted the Sword of Protection, which parallels He-Man's Sword of Power, gaining the power to transform into She-Ra, her secret identity.
+She-Ra is introduced in the animated film The Secret of the Sword as Force Captain Adora, who was an agent of the Evil Horde that rules the planet Etheria.
+She discovers that she is the long-lost twin sister of Prince Adam (aka He-Man) and the princess of Eternia, having been stolen by the Horde's leader, Hordak, as a baby.
+She is granted the Sword of Protection, which parallels He-Man's Sword of Power, gaining the power to transform into She-Ra.

 In the 2018 series, a teenaged Adora is portrayed as the current holder of the She-Ra title with her identity public knowledge compared to the 1985 series.
 She gets together with Catra in the series finale.

 She-Ra and Princess Adora are voiced by Melendy Britt in the 1980s series and by Aimee Carrero in the 2018 series.

 Swift Wind / Spirit

 Spirit is the horse of Adora, serving as her steed Swift Wind.
 Noble and brave, he has a mate named Starwind and they have a young colt.
 His transformation gives him the appearance of a winged unicorn with the ability of speech.
 She-Ra occasionally calls him Swifty when referring to his winged unicorn form.

-In the 2018 series, he was called "Horsey" (instead of Spirit) by Adora before being accidentally transformed into a winged unicorn by She-Ra's magic.
-Eventually revealed to have the ability to speak, Swift Wind has a sardonic tongue and pursues his own political agenda of liberating Etheria's horses.
+In the 2018 series, Swift Wind was a regular horse before She-Ra's magic accidentally transformed him into a winged unicorn and gave him the capability of speech.
+Swift Wind pursues his own political agenda of liberating Etheria's horses.

 Spirit / Swift Wind are voiced by Lou Scheimer in the 1980s series and by Adam Ray in the 2018 series.